-In Year 3, PMI VectorLink will conduct longitudinal monitoring of vector bionomics in five sites (Akwa Ibom, Ebonyi, Oyo, Plateau, and Sokoto) and will monitor insecticide resistance in 11 total sites—the five aforementioned sites plus an additional six sites (Bauchi, Benue, Cross River, Kebbi, Nasarawa, and Zamfara).
+In its third year, the project will conduct longitudinal monitoring of vector bionomics in five sites (Akwa Ibom, Ebonyi, Oyo, Plateau, and Sokoto) and will monitor insecticide resistance in 11 total sites—the five aforementioned sites plus an additional six sites (Bauchi, Benue, Cross River, Kebbi, Nasarawa, and Zamfara).
 The project will also provide capacity-building support to the national and district governments to plan and implement quality entomological monitoring.
-In addition to monitoring entomological and epidemiological indicators in relation to the PBO net distribution in Ebonyi, VectorLink Nigeria proposes to monitor the programmatic impact of the distribution of PBO and Interceptor G2 nets that PMI plans to deploy in Oyo.
+In addition to monitoring entomological and epidemiological indicators in relation to the PBO net distribution in Ebonyi, VectorLink Nigeria proposes to collect entomological data to inform the monitoring of the PBO and Interceptor G2 net distribution that PMI will support in Oyo in 2020.

 In 2019-2020, VectorLink Nigeria will work with the National Malaria Elimination Program (NMEP), the Nigerian Institute for Medical Research (NIMR), State Malaria Elimination Programs (SMEPs) and Principal Investigators to monitor vector bionomics (longitudinally), insecticide resistance, and the programmatic impact of the distribution of next-generation nets in Ebonyi and Oyo.

 - Conduct monthly longitudinal vector surveillance in five sentinel sites across the major ecological zones of Nigeria, to measure vector species composition, density, distribution, seasonality, and behavior, as well as sporozoite infection rate, parity, and blood meal sources.